On pointwise products of symmetric quasi Banach spaces and applications: Introduction

-Pisier\cite{P} give a new proof of the interpolation theorem of Peter Jones (see \cite{Jo} or \cite{BS}, p.414).
-His method does to extend to the noncommutative case and the case of Banach space valued $H^p$-spaces (see $\S2$ and $\S2$ in \cite{P}).
-In \cite{PX}, Pisier and Xu obtained noncommutative version of P. Jones' theorem for noncommutative Hardy spaces associated with a finite subdiagonal algebra in Arveson's sense \cite{A}.
-The first named author \cite{B} extended the Pisier's theorem to noncommutative Hardy spaces associated semifinite von Neumann algebras (also see \cite{STZ}).
-We use the noncommutative symmetric quasi Hardy space's analogue of \eqref{interpolation-product} and Pisier's method to prove the real case of Peter Jones' theorem for noncommutative symmetric quasi Hardy spaces.
+Pisier\cite{P} gave a new proof of the interpolation theorem of Peter Jones (see \cite{Jo} or \cite{BS}, p.414).
+His method does to extend to the noncommutative case and the case of Banach space valued $H^p$-spaces (see $\S2$ and $\S3$ in \cite{P}).
+In \cite{PX}, Pisier and Xu obtained noncommutative version of P. Jones' theorem for noncommutative Hardy spaces $H_p(\A)$ associated with a finite subdiagonal algebra.
+The noncommutative version of Peter Jones' theorem for noncommutative Hardy spaces $H_p(\A)$ associated with semifinite von Neumann algebras holds (for the real case see \cite{B,STZ}, for complex case see \cite{BO}).
+We use \eqref{eq:interpolation-calderon-hardy} and Pisier's method to prove the real case of Peter Jones' theorem for noncommutative symmetric quasi Hardy spaces.

 The paper is organized as follows.
-In Section $2$ some necessary definitions and notations are collected including the symmetric quasi Banach spaces, noncommutative symmetric quasi spaces, noncommutative symmetric quasi Hardy spaces and interpolations.
-In Section $3$ the pointwise products of symmetric quasi Banach spaces is defined and some general results are presented.
-Section 4 is devoted to complex interpolation of the noncommutative symmetric quasi Hardy spaces.
+In Section $2$ some necessary definitions and notations are collected including the symmetric quasi Banach function spaces, noncommutative symmetric quasi Banach spaces and interpolations.
+In Section $3$ the pointwise product of symmetric quasi Banach function spaces is defined and the \eqref{eq:interpolation-calderon-product} is presented.
+Section 4 is devoted to complex interpolation of the noncommutative symmetric quasi Hardy spaces, the \eqref{eq:interpolation-calderon-hardy} is proved.
 In Section 5, we proved the real case of Peter Jones' theorem for noncommutative symmetric quasi Hardy spaces.